Is it time for your parent to stop driving?

 If you are starting to see dents and scratches that you have never noticed before on your mother’s car, it’s an indication that she might be having problems with depth perception or may have caused an infraction with another motorist without even noticing it.
 While you are checking for damage, it’s probably a good idea to double check her car insurance rates and find out if she has received any recent warnings or tickets from police officers due to traffic violations.

-Your mother’s safety is of the utmost importance.
-If you feel the need to have “the driving talk” with her, it’s best that you do so soon to avoid a potentially dangerous situation down the line.
+Your loved one’s safety is of the utmost importance.
+If you feel the need to have “the driving talk” it’s best that you do so soon to avoid a potentially dangerous situation down the line.
+Contact one of our professionals for more advice on how to have this difficult conversation.